 Real estate is major industry in the Greater Toronto Area (GTA), and Rotman is tapping into this with its Centre for Real Estate and Urban Economics, which looks at housing markets, commercial real estate, and more.
 Rotman MBA students can pursue a major in Real Estate; three percent of the most recent MBA class landed jobs in the real estate industry.View School Profile

 Since 1984, the school has hosted the Folsom Institute for Real Estate, through which students can gain hands-on experience in the Dallas real estate market.
 Students can pursue a concentration in real estate as part of the school’s MBA program; almost one-fifth of the most recent MBA class went into the real estate industry.View School Profile

 Through the Wood Center for Real Estate Studies, the school offers an MBA concentration in Real Estate as well as networking opportunities.
-Twelve percent of the MBA class of 2019 went into real estate, an increase from previous years.View School Profile
+Eleven percent of the MBA class of 2020 went into real estate.View School Profile

 Related MBA News

 Jumping on the Development Bandwagon With a Real Estate MBA

 Jun 23, 2015